WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/04-flight-cases/index.md

 </div>

 Flo and Gibby are two small flight cases which can be used to transport small amounts of equipment or cables.
 They aren't massive, but can help for smaller hires or for when Dave is in use.
+They aren't tall enough to transport the LVX speakers inside with the lid closing!

 > don’t use flo or gibby to transport big heavy stuff ON TOP of them because they **will** tip over - Echo Vaughan, 21
 > July 2024